rabbitmq/cluster-operator/docs/examples/mtls/README.md

-# mTLS Example
+# Mutual TLS Peer Verification (Mutual TLS Authentication, mTLS) Example

+Both RabbitMQ and clients can [verify each other's certificate chain](https://www.rabbitmq.com/ssl.html#peer-verification) for trust.
+When such verification is performed on both ends, the practice is sometimes referred to "mutual TLS authentication" or simply "mTLS".
+This example focuses on enabling mutual peer verifications for client connections (as opposed to [node-to-node communication](../mtls-inter-node)).

-You can enable mTLS by providing the necessary TLS certificates and keys in Secret objects.
+For clients to perform peer verification of RabbitMQ nodes, they must be provided the necessary TLS certificates and private keys in Secret objects.
 You must set `.spec.tls.secretName` to the name of a secret containing the RabbitMQ server's TLS certificate and key, and set `spec.tls.caSecretName` to the name of a secret containing the certificate of the Certificate Authority which has signed the certificates of your RabbitMQ clients.